D. J. Trahan

 Donald Roland "D.J."
 Trahan, Jr. (born December 18, 1980) is an American professional golfer.

 Early life

 Trahan was born in Atlanta, Georgia, the son of Don Trahan.
 Shortly after being born his parents moved to Hilton Head Island, South Carolina where he spent his younger years playing at Harbour Town Golf Links and where he attended Hilton Head Island High School.
 He then moved to Spartanburg, South Carolina where he attended and graduated from Paul M. Dorman High School, playing both golf and baseball.

+Amateur career

-He attended Clemson University.
+Trahan attended Clemson University.
 He won the U.S. Amateur Public Links in 2000 and represented the United States in the 2001 Walker Cup and the 2002 Eisenhower Trophy.